 The HealthCert Doctors for Development Scholarship was established to provide access to quality education in the areas of skin cancer medicine and dermatology for physicians who practise in the world's least developed countries and are committed to providing care to their patients despite difficult circumstances.
 The goal of the scholarship is to enable these doctors to achieve better patient outcomes in their home countries by applying and sharing the knowledge they acquired in the online certificate courses delivered by HealthCert.

 The scholarship is available to physicians who volunteer some of their time to care for patients in need.
 Eligible physicians must permanently reside and practise in a developing country.
-Non-native English speaking applicants must have sufficient proficiency in the English language to be able to follow the video lectures and participate in forum discussions.
-Participants must have basic computer skills and have access to the internet.
+The scholarship program provides access to the following certificate courses and professional diploma programs:

 "The training offered as part of the Doctors for Development scholarship program is invaluable.
 I learned so much and my community is already noticing many positive changes in pathology management.
 I can provide quality care to the local people and I am also delivering radio broadcasts to inform them about skin and venereal diseases in Guinea.
 I am now participating in the practical and theoretical training of medical students.
 This training has been a totally positive change for us, and I hope to benefit from the complete program in order to be more competitive and to contribute even further to the community."